 Component of remuneration and how it supports the Yorkshire Water strategy How does this operate and what is the maximum that may be paid?
 What performance measures are used and why?
 Are there any provisions to recover sums paid?
 Fixed pay Base salary Setting the base salary at the right level enables us to attract and retain the high calibre individuals required to deliver the strategic objectives of the business.
 We normally review base salaries annually with changes typically effective from 1 April.
 The review considers the annual salary increases for the workforce generally as well as any other key internal and external reference points, calibre and performance of the individual.
 Base salaries are usually set at or below the market median for the role when benchmarked against other water companies or other utility companies, this is offset by higher threshold and target levels of variable pay to encourage a focus on performance.
 There is no prescribed maximum annual basic salary or salary increase.
 Increases will not normally exceed the general level of increase for employees across the business in percentage of salary terms; however, we may award higher increases in certain circumstances, for example, where there is a change in responsibility, progression in the role or a significant increase in the scale of the role or the size or complexity of the business.
-Details of the base salaries for each of the No specific performance measures are used in relation to determining base salary, but individual and business performance are considered as part of the discussion when setting the base salary levels.
+Details of the base salaries for each of the executive directors are shown on page 419.
+No specific performance measures are used in relation to determining base salary, but individual and business performance are considered as part of the discussion when setting the base salary levels.
 There are no provisions to recover any sums paid.
-Benefits Paying the right level of benefits helps us to attract and retain the right individual for the role. executive directors are shown on page 427.
+Benefits Paying the right level of benefits helps us to attract and retain the right individual for the role.
 The provision of benefits is set based upon general market practice, considering the benefits available to other employees across the business.
 The benefits available to executive directors may include a combination of: Private medical insurance for the executive and their spouse; Life assurance; A choice of company car-lease or a car allowance of up to £7,500 per annum; Medical screening and Optional private fuel provision.
 Executive directors will be eligible for any other benefits which are introduced for the wider workforce on broadly similar terms.
 We also reimburse normal business-related expenses for our executive directors.
-The cost of benefits may vary from year to year and there is no maximum level set.
 Benefits are not performance related.
 There are no provisions to recover any sums paid.